-2.2.1 Prohibited Firearms (Clauses 15(2), 16, 17, 18 and 20)
+2.2.1 Prohibited Firearms (Clauses 15 to 20)

-Clause 15(2) of Bill C-21 repeals sections 12(8) and 12(9) of the Firearms Act.
-These provisions deal with the "grandfathering" of individuals who own firearms that have been prohibited by regulations.
-Clause 16 replaces these provisions with those found in new section 12.01, which details the new non-permissive storage regime.

-This new section of the Firearms Act outlines the criteria for keeping, storing and transporting firearms that are classified as prohibited in two sets of circumstances:
+Clause 15(2) repeals sections 12(8) and 12(9) of the Firearms Act.
+These provisions dealt with the "grandfathering" of individuals who own firearms which have been prohibited by regulations.
+These provisions have now been replaced by those found in new section 12.01.
+This section outlines the criteria for keeping, storing and transporting firearms that were classified as prohibited in two sets of circumstances:

-- where prohibited by order in council of 1 May 2020 (new section 12.01(1)); and - where prohibited by regulations, other than those made by order in council of 1 May 2020, made pursuant to section 117.15 of the Code (new section 12.01(2)).
+- 1. by Order in Council on 1 May 2020 (section 12.01(1)); and24 - 2. by regulations, other than those from 1 May 2020, that have been and will be made pursuant to section 117.15 of the Code (section 112.01(2)).

-In order to keep a firearm prescribed as prohibited by the regulations made by order in council on 1 May 2020 or by regulations made pursuant to section 117.15 of the Code, all of the following requirements must be met:
+In order to keep a firearm that was prescribed as prohibited by the regulations implemented by Order in Council on 1 May 2020 or by regulations made pursuant to section 117.15 of the Code, all of the following requirements must be met:

-- The individual must have possessed the firearm on the prescribed date or acquired it by the prescribed date (new sections 12.01(1)(a) and 12.01(2)(a)). - If the firearm was previously classified a restricted firearm, the individual must have held, on the prescribed date, a registration certificate for that firearm, or applied for a registration certificate that was subsequently issued (new sections 12.01(1)(b) and 12.01(2)(b)). - Prior to the prescribed date, the individual must have applied for a registration certificate for the firearm, which must have been later granted, and provided the required information relating to the storage of the firearm to the CFO (new sections 12.01(1)(c) and 12.01(2)(c)). - Beginning on the date prescribed by regulations, the individual must provide the relevant information related to the storage of the prohibited firearm to the CFO when applying to renew the licence; when applying for an authorization to transport the firearm for storage; and within 30 days after a specific change prescribed by the regulations is made with respect to the storage of the prohibited firearm (new sections 12.01(1)(d) and 12.01(2)(d)).
+- the individual must have possessed or acquired the firearm by the prescribed date (sections 12.01(1)(a) and 12.01(2)(a)); - if the firearm was previously a restricted firearm, the individual must have, on that day, held a registration certificate for that firearm, or applied for a registration certificate that was subsequently issued (sections 12.01(1)(b) and 12.01(2)(b)); - prior to the prescribed date, the individual must have applied for a registration certificate for the firearm, which must have been later granted, and provided the required information relating to the storage of the firearms to the chief firearms officer (sections 12.01(1)(c) and 12.01(2)(c)); and - beginning on the date that will be prescribed by regulations, the individual provides the relevant information related to the storage of the prohibited firearms to the chief firearms officer when applying to renew the licence, when applying for an authorization to transport the firearm for storage, and within 30 days after a specific change that is prescribed by the regulations is made with respect to the storage of the firearm (sections 12.01(1)(d) and 12.01(2)(d)).